danielbinschmid/resnet-numpy-cifar10/README.md

 ## Dataset

 This repository uses `git lfs` (large file storage) for the cifar-10 dataset.
+If the dataset was not pulled upon cloning, follow following steps:

 1. Make sure `git lfs` is installed on your system.
 On manjaro, e.g., `git lfs` can be installed via